Zakaria-Takkoush/PharmaLeb/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

--   This project uses React Native framework that combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
+-   This project uses React Native framework [React Native](https://reactnative.dev/) that combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces..
-    [React Native](https://reactnative.dev/).
 It is developed with the help of [Expo CLI](https://expo.dev/).
 -   For persistent storage (database), the app uses [MongoDB](https://www.mongodb.com/).
 -   To send local push notifications, the app uses the expo notifications service [Expo Notifications](https://docs.expo.dev/versions/latest/sdk/notifications/#api).
 -   For chatting service, the app uses [Firebase 9](https://firebase.google.com/) with the Cloud Firestore service that helps dealing with real-time database updates.